foresterorg/forester/README.md

 **TODO**

 * Investigate how much work is BIOS support
-* Shim should load Grub from the same image (not from installing image)
+* Shim should load Grub from the same image (not from installing image)?
+Grub from F38 will not load RHEL 9.3 kernel for example.
+* Ability to pass whole kickstart via --ks option suppressing any templating
 * Importing shim signatures in dicovery mode: https://lukas.zapletalovi.com/posts/2021/rhelcentos-8-shim-kernel-signatures/
+* Detect installation IP address and secure the default sshpw password.